SMiles Senior Transportation

 - Intervention: SMiles, a rural senior transportation program, was implemented in Blount County, Tennessee.

-SMiles (Senior Miles) is a volunteer rural transportation service by the Blount County Community Action Agency for seniors 60 or older in Blount County, Tennessee.
+SMiles (Senior Miles) is a volunteer rural transportation service by the Blount County Community Action Agency for seniors 60 or older.
 It is a membership program, and each ride can be up to 3 hours long and include 2 stops.

 Assisted Rides, a web-based program, is the software that tracks all rides, client accounts, volunteer records, trips, and destinations.
 It takes the place of at least one full-time employee.
 Drivers log in to their account and assign themselves to the trips that they can provide.
 Approximately 90% of the trips are self-assigned in this way.
-Seniors must call SMiles to arrange a ride.
+Seniors call SMiles to arrange a ride.
 Assisted Rides also has the capacity to allow riders to log in and schedule their rides.

 Funding is provided by: